Food Allergy, Intolerances and Sensitivities in Children

-During the food challenge, your child will be given very small amounts of the specific food being tested.
+During the food challenge, you or your child will be given very small amounts of the specific food being tested.
 If tolerated, increasing amounts of the challenge food will be given with close observation at each stage.

-In some cases, the food challenge is performed by masking the food to hide the taste, and using food that looks/tastes the same but does not contain the food being tested.
+Sometimes, the food challenge is performed by masking the food to hide the taste, and using food that looks/tastes the same but does not contain the food being tested.
 This is called a placebo.
 These procedures reduce the possibility that we would misjudge a reaction to the food that could occur from fear or distaste of the new food.

 The discomforts associated with the food challenge are generally no more than those encountered when eating the food.
-Symptoms usually are short-lived (less than 2 hours).
+Symptoms usually are short-lived (less than two hours).
 Symptoms may include an itchy skin rash, nausea, abdominal discomfort, vomiting, diarrhea, stuffy “runny” nose, sneezing or wheezing.